GustavoCaso/GustavoCaso.github.io/content/posts/rspec-be-aware-of-expensive-calls/index.md

 Since I have been working with the specs for quite a while, I did not consider the issue being on the spec definitions but rather on the underlying code that the specs were testing.
 After some exploration that led to nothing, I decided to check the spec definitions.

-Our spec was doing far too many HTTP requests :sad:
+Our spec was doing far too many HTTP requests 😓

 So a simple change from: